joodie/flutter/README.md

 but fields may return something more complex.

-** field wrapper functions **
+### WRAPPER FUNCTIONS

 Like the ring api, almost all functionality in flutter is implemented in wrapper functions.
-In fact, the flutter.core/field function throws an exception when called to indicate that the requested field is not implemented.
+In fact, the flutter.core/field function just throws an exception when called to indicate that the requested field is not implemented.

 Wrapper functions can add field types, implement a more logical interface to some existing types, change the user-visible API etc.